CommuteStream/cs-android-native-sdk/README.md

 ```

 ## Agency IDs
 The following ids are to be used in the various method calls above where "agency_id" is required.
-We are adding new markets reguarly; the current list is availible [here](https://commutestream.com/markets).
+We are adding new markets reguarly.

 | Description   | Agency ID / CS ID  |
 | ------------- | -----|